Audio captures woman in South LA screaming for help in apparent kidnapping

-SOUTH LOS ANGELES (KABC) -- Los Angeles police is investigating after chilling audio of an apparent kidnapping in South Los Angeles was posted to social media.
+SOUTH LOS ANGELES (KABC) -- Los Angeles police detectives are investigating after chilling audio of an apparent kidnapping in South Los Angeles was posted to social media.

+Police responded to a possible kidnapping in the 3800 block of Third Avenue at approximately 11 p.m.
+Tuesday.
+Upon arrival, officers did not find evidence of a kidnapping, according to the LAPD.

-The woman can be heard in the audio screaming help several times and saying, "Somebody help me please!"
+In the audio released, a woman can be heard screaming for help several times and saying, "Somebody help me please!"

-Witnesses said a white four-door Prius with a broken front passenger window was seen speeding away from the Leimert Park neighborhood.

-"I'm bothered and I'm rarely bothered," said witness Denise Bingham.
-"I'm all shook up.
-I'm shaken up just talking about it.
-Her screams I can't forget.
-I can't forget it."

 Police said they have been aware of the audio and video of the incident and are canvassing the neighborhood looking for new leads.